Jon Gibson (Christian musician): Contemporary Christian

-His sixth album, Forever Friends (1992), yielded five Top 10 hits and was voted Album of the Year by CCM Magazine.
+His sixth album, Forever Friends (1992), yielded five Top 10 hits (four No. 1s) and was voted Album of the Year by CCM Magazine.
 The album peaked at No. 3 on August 8, 1992 (charting for 37 weeks), but Frontline Records ran into serious financial trouble.
 "My contract was over when I completed the album Forever Friends...
 I was definitely free from Frontline", Gibson says.
 He decided to form his own record label called New Soul Records, resulting in a nearly three-year hiatus before releasing his seventh album, Love Education (1995).
 The album peaked at No. 19 on April 15, 1995 (charting for 5 weeks).

 Gibson later signed with Ojo Taylor and Gene Eugene of Brainstorm Artists International (BAI).
 He then got married, had children and took time off from his music again.
 Gibson searched for a record contract for two years, before landing with the gospel record label B-Rite Music for his eighth album, The Man Inside (1999).
 It was a consciously urban-sounding album made with producer Tommy Sims.
 It didn't fare as well as previous records, therefore Gibson created Imagery Records for his ninth album.
 He released his first praise album, Soulful Hymns (2002), via his own label.

 In June 2010, Gibson released the single "On a Mission", which was available for download.
 A portion of the funding for a Project 10 album was raised via Kickstarter.
 The planned album, The Horizons of Knowing, went unreleased in late 2010.
 "I'm On a Mission" eventually appeared on Gibson's tenth album, The Storyteller (2012), a tribute album to his father Stan Gibson (who led him to the Christian faith in 1981).
 It was released on his independent record label by Soul Scan Music, and mixed by engineer Dennis Moody.

 Gibson released the single "Silent War" in March 2022, marking his first new music in a decade.
-The track was made public for download on Gibson's website and social media.
-He is currently working on his eleventh studio album.
+The track was made public for download via his websites.
+Since 2024, Gibson was raising money for his eleventh studio album via GoFundMe, with his new non-profit ministry and independent recording label Answer to God (ATG).
+According to Gibson's social media, he plans to release a duet with Stevie Wonder.